Preston Pearson: Pittsburgh Steelers

 In 1973, he was switched to wide receiver during training camp, but was moved back to running back before the start of the season.
 Harris was injured going into the season, and Pearson received considerable playing time at running back during the season opener against the Detroit Lions, rushing for 48 yards on 15 carries and catching two passes for 15 more yards.
 Pearson went on to start in 13 of 14 games that year, rushing for 554 yards in 132 carries, and catching 11 passes for 173 yards, while playing alongside Harris and Fuqua in the backfield during the year.
 Although only starting in eight games, Harris still led the team in rushing attempts and yards; though Pearson led the team with 4.2 yards per carry.
 Pearson and Harris started together in the Steelers backfield in their division round playoff loss to the Oakland Raiders that year.

 When Harris was injured early in the 1974 season, Pearson got an opportunity to start.
-In the fourth game of the season against the Houston Oilers he rushed for 115 yards in only 15 carries (including a 53-yard run), and caught three passes for 42 yards.
+In the fourth game of the season against the Houston Oilers he rushed for 115 yards on only 15 carries (including a 53-yard run), and caught three passes for 42 yards.
 This was the best yardage game of his career.
 However, he ruptured a blood vessel in his thigh the following week on a hit from a Cincinnati Bengals linebacker, that had to be surgically drained when it did not heal properly.
 By the time he recovered, Harris had returned and Rocky Bleier had become the starting halfback next to Harris, being both a good blocker and runner.
 Pearson still finished as the team's third leading rusher with 317 yards, behind Harris (1,006 yards) and Bleier (373 yards), even though he missed five games.

 The Steelers were the victors in Super Bowl IX over the Minnesota Vikings, 16–6.
 Pearson returned one kickoff for 15 yards, and had no rushing attempts or receptions in the game.